apigear-io/template-unreal/README.md

 * `stubs`: create a stub implementation in C++ with some test cases
 * `plugin`: create a fully functional plugin with including the stub implementations and tests
 * `monitor`: create a thin decorator class which can be used to log traffic going through API layer
 * `olink`: create the adaption layer for the [OLink](https://docs.apigear.io/docs/advanced/protocols/objectlink/intro) protocol.
-This can be used to connect to the simulation.
+This can be used to connect to the simulation or other technologies like python, pure c++ etc..
+* `msgbus`: create the adaption layer for the [UE MsgBus](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Messaging) protocol.
+This can be used for communication inside the same UE app or between different instances, including across network interfaces.